 22 Jun Cosmetic Eye Surgery – An Eye For Detail

-The eyes are also considered an object of great beauty so with their prominence and the attention they attract it is not surprising that requests for cosmetic surgery to the eyes are among the most common.
+The eyes are the first thing we notice when speaking to someone.
+So it is not surprising that requests for cosmetic surgery to the eyes are among the most common.
 It is also one of the more common surgical procedures in men, who are generally more shy when it comes to cosmetic surgery.

 In the upper lids most commonly, people complain of heaviness.
 They will pinch the excess skin in their top lids and ask that this be gone.
 However, it may be that the heaviness there is a manifestation of disturbance in brow position more than eyelid skin.
 Or it can in some cases be a combination of both.
 So a decision has to be made between surgery to the upper eyelid and whether or not this needs to be combined with a keyhole brow lift.
 Both of these procedures are easily done as a day patient and recovery is relatively pain-free.
 However, any operation around the eyes results in bruising which varies in degree but commonly hangs around for seven to 10 days.
 And gender differences apply here too.
 The lower brow can make a man look strong and firm of purpose, but it may not suit the female.
 A nicely arched and elevated brow can highlight a lady’s eyes, but on a male it can all too easily look odd and overdone.